suhanii2310/Lab-Reports-CSE15L/Week5.md

 ```

 ## Command 3 (grep -x)
--This command line option is used to match only complete lines that exactly match the specific pattern.
+- This command line option is used to match only complete lines that exactly match the specific pattern.
 This option allows you to search for a string that must appear as a whole line, rather than as a substring within a line.
--We can understand this with the following examples.
+- We can understand this with the following examples.
--In example 1, we search for a specific line. here we search for the line "In 1947 Edinburgh hosted its first International Festival." and it displays the file "WhatToEdinburgh".
+- In example 1, we search for a specific line. here we search for the line "In 1947 Edinburgh hosted its first International Festival." and it displays the file "WhatToEdinburgh".
--Similarly in the second example we search for the line "It is no place for the .... myth attaches to India.".
+- Similarly in the second example we search for the line "It is no place for the .... myth attaches to India.".
 It prints the file "IntroIndia".
--In both the examples we use the `-l` command such that it prints only the file name and not the whole string.
+- In both the examples we use the `-l` command such that it prints only the file name and not the whole string.

 Example 1